ramirezalfredo/Hygieia/terraform/README.md

 The Jenkins setup process is not automated, but it shows the initial wizard screen, and the Kubernetes Jenkins plugin should be installed and configured manually.

 The idea behind this, is to use the Kubernetes cluster for the builds.
 The pipeline  launches a Pod (buildpod-*) with the containers nedded to build the parts of the project.
 A Jenkinsfile (declarative pipeline) is provided at the root of this repository `https://github.com/ramirezalfredo/Hygieia`.

+Final Jenkinsfile does a local build, Jenkinsfile-k8s is the original version that i have to left behind, but this is the configuration of the Kubernetes plugin for Jenkins:

+![Screenshot #1]
+(screenshots/screen1.png)

+![Screenshot #2]
+(screenshots/screen2.png)